Workers’ Compensation Insurance in Kansas

 Workers’ compensation statute of limitations in Kansas

-Under the Kansas workers' compensation law, the maximum time allowed for filing a workers’ comp claim is within 200 days from the date of the work-related accident or illness or within 200 days after the employer’s last benefit payment in connection with the incident.
+Under the Kansas workers' compensation law, the maximum time allowed for filing a workers’ comp claim is within 200 days from the date of injury or illness or within 200 days after the employer’s last benefit payment in connection with the incident.

 Get free workers’ comp quotes with Insureon